MichalBarnat/MichalBarnat/README.md

 - 👋 Hi, I’m @MichalBarnat
-- 👀 I’m interested in iOS development
+- 👀 I’m interested in iOS development and Java
-- 🌱 I’m currently learning swift, swiftUI
+- 🌱 I’m currently learning Java and Swift
-- 💞️ I’m looking to collaborate on iOS projects
+- 💞️ I’m looking to collaborate on iOS/java projects
 - 📫 How to reach me -> michalbarnat@protonmail.com

 <!---